 Assessing a complaint

-The contact person forwards the confidential, written complaint to the Complaints Officer, who calls an Assessors Panel to hear the complaint.
+The contact person forwards the confidential, written complaint to the Legal and Compliance Director, who calls an Assessors Panel to hear the complaint.
 The Assessors Panel will forward a copy of the complaint to the respondent (the subject of the complaint).
 The respondent has 21 working days to make a written response to the Assessors Panel.
 You, as complainant, will then be given a copy of their response.
 The Assessors Committee will then consider the complaint and may ask for further information from either the complainant or the respondent, or any other relevant person.
 While the Assessors Committee has a target date of 20 working days to consider the complaint and the responses, and to determine the appropriate course of action to be taken, there may be delays while further information is being sought.
 The Assessors Committee determination may include:

 - dismissing the complaint

 - referring it to presbytery for mediation

-- referring it back to the Complaints Officer to appoint a Disciplinary Commission to formally investigate the substance of the complaint
+- referring it back to the Legal and Compliance Director to appoint a Disciplinary Commission to formally investigate the substance of the complaint

 - referring it to the New Zealand Police